Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 Set Up Some Automations To Help With Efficiency

 Please note the use of the word "some"!

 For example, you can automate the common rejection reasons at CV review—perhaps they don't meet the talent bar or live in the wrong time zone.
-That way make sure you are rejecting the person for the right reasons and still maintain somewhat of a positive experience for everyone involved.
+You can create a few templates to fit those more common reasons.

-You can also automate some emails as you move a potential candidate between stages e.g. in the email to schedule the first stages, you can have a pre-recorded video/Loom (or some other video interview tool) telling them what the next step on their job application journey will encompass.
+You can also automate some emails as you move a potential candidate between stages and follow-ups e.g., in the email to schedule the first stages, you can have a pre-recorded video/Loom (or some other video interview tool) telling them what the next step on their job application journey will encompass.

 I’ve found it’s useful to create a visual representation of what the process will look like for them—like a map!

 As mentioned above, the more time the job applicant spends interviewing the fewer automated comms they should get.